ONSdigital/dp/guides/TAGS.md

 # Tagging a release

-### Pre-reading
+## Pre-reading

-- [Understanding semantic versioning](../guides/VERSIONING.md) and how digital publishing implement this on our git repositories.
+- [Understanding semantic versioning](../guides/VERSIONING.md) and how Digital Publishing implement this on our git repositories.

-### How to tag a release/commit in git
+## How to tag a release/commit in git

-In order to tag a release you first need to checkout the branch you aim to tag (usually `master`)
+In order to tag a release you first need to checkout the branch you aim to tag (usually `main` or `master`)

 * Run `git tag -s <tag> -m <message>`
 	* `<tag>` is the semver value in the release branch name (e.g. `v1.7.0`, see [version control](VERSIONING.md))